lupyuen/pinephone-nuttx/README.md

   _start = .;
 ```

-We'll change this to 0x4000 0000 for PinePhone, since Start of RAM is 0x4000 0000 and Image Load Offset is 0.
+We'll change this to 0x4008 0000 for PinePhone, since Kernel Start Address is 0x4008 0000 and Image Load Offset is 0.
 (See below)

 We've seen the NuttX Image (which looks like a Linux Kernel Image), let's compare with a PinePhone Linux Kernel Image and see how NuttX needs to be tweaked...